 Perhaps the most obvious sign of roof damage is water leaking inside the home, which should be taken care of immediately.
 Sometimes however leaks might be small or hidden, so you should look for secondary signs over the coming weeks and months, such as mold growing on the walls or ceiling of your home.

 Protect your roof and belongings

 Sometimes it is not possible to fix the damage you find immediately, so it might be a good idea to take steps to protect your home.
-If it is safe, you may use a tarp to overlay the sections of your roof that are leaking.
-However, if you find signs of structural damage, the storm hasn’t abated or you are not confident in what you are doing, then it might be best to leave it for the professionals.
-If there are leaks penetrating the interior of your home, then take steps to move any furniture out of the way and set up towels and buckets to capture the water.
+If it is safe, you may use a tarp to overlay the leaking sections of your roof.
+However, if you find signs of structural damage, the storm hasn’t abated, or you are not confident in what you are doing, then it might be best to leave it for the professionals.
+If leaks penetrate the interior of your home, then take steps to move any furniture out of the way and set up towels and buckets to capture the water.

 Call your insurance immediately